WalletScrutiny/WalletScrutinyCom/_android/io.bluewallet.bluewallet.md

 Looking at the files using diffoscope, there is no clear picture as to what is going on.
 This product is **not verifiable**.

+A recording of the test:

+{% include asciicast %}